gregorwolf/SAP-NPM-API-collection/apis/mdk-tools/README.md

     mdk migrate --project /path/to/Your-MDK-metadata-project --preview
     ```

-    If you want to migrate metadata files only (not include script files), use '--uncheck-script' option:
-    ```bash
-    mdk migrate --project /path/to/Your-MDK-metadata-project --uncheck-script
-    ```

     Use 'log-file' option output the logs to a file (no need to create the log file firstly, it will be generated automatically):
     ```bash
     mdk migrate --project /path/to/Your-MDK-metadata-project --log-file /path/to/log-file.txt
-    ```

-    - Migrate script files

-        Only migrate script files (file extension is .ts, .js, or .json), and not include the metadata files:
-        ```bash
-        mdk migrate-script -s /path/to/Your-MDK-metadata-project
-        ```
-        You can also use '--help' option to check all supported options:
-        ```bash
-        mdk migrate-script --help
-        ```
-        Or
-        ```bash
-        mdk migrate-script -h
     ```